North Sulawesi is known as “The Land of Smiling People”, and they have much to smile about.

 North Sulawesi is the most north easterly part of the strange, spidery looking Sulawesi land mass which to the north, south and east is surrounded by water.
 This province is divided into 4 districts: Manado Municipality, Bolaang Mongondow District, Talaud District and Bitung Municipality and hosts 3 main ethnic groups: Bolaang Mongondow, Sangihe Talaud and Minihasa, the latter being the most culturally prevalent, there is also a variety of minority immigrant populations.

 The lands of North Sulawesi are amongst the most fertile in the Indonesian Archipelago – nourished by volcanic ash and with near perfect growing conditions the green plateaus of the highlands and lowlands yield abundant supplies of rice, coconut, clove, nutmeg, vanilla, vegetables and coffee.
-It is not only crops that flourish here – North Sulawesi also boasts numerous indigenous species such as the ‘anoa’ (a dog sized, dwarf water buffalo), the tailless black macaque and the tiny tarsier which, despite having huge eyes, only grows to 10cm.
+It is not only crops that flourish here – North Sulawesi also boasts numerous endemic species such as the ‘anoa’ (a dog sized, dwarf water buffalo), cuscus bear, the tailless black macaque and the tiny tarsier which, despite having huge eyes, only grows to 10cm.
 The Tangkoko Nature Reserve also provide homes for many endemic bird species and the commonly seen giant fruit bat.

 Manado is North Sulawesi’s capital city and home to the Dr. Sam Ratulangi International Airport which is the main entry point to North Sulawesi.
 International flights arrive daily from Singapore and domestic flights from Jakarta, Bali and Makassar.